jpabadir/pace-c/documentation/tech-directives/linting.md

    - For the max line length, say `80`
    - When asked about the trailing commas, enter `3` You _should_ be good to go!
 To doulbe check,run `eslint src/*.js --fix`, and see if there's any errors in the terminal or Problems, fixing where required.

-### Back-end

-While in the src/back-end directory, run `eslint src/*.js --fix` to lint your code using the project's ESLint standard presets.